banditmoscow1337/spos/README.md

 # Running on bare metal

-If you want eggos to run on bare metal, it is recommended to use grub as the bootloader.
+If you want spos to run on bare metal, it is recommended to use grub as the bootloader.

 The multiboot.elf generated after executing the make command is a kernel image conforming to the multiboot specification, which can be directly recognized by grub and booted on a bare metal.
 The sample configuration file refer to `boot/grub.cfg`